zyllifeworld/clindet_docs/doc/Quick/use_case.md

 # Use case
-See use case section: <project:../usecase/index.rst> for how to start an analysis task.
+See <project:../usecase/index.rst> section for how to start an analysis task.